It is said great things come from humble beginnings. But also from hard work and dedication. This is certainly true of Glenhaven Football Club.

 With quite some effort from Erhardt Lorraine we managed to have 1 floodlight installed on the roof of the indoor sporting complex giving us at least some light to train under.

-The Saturday games were played with portable posts that had to be transported each week from Holland Reserve where we had a site shed for our equipment.
+The Saturday games were played with portable posts that had to be transported each week from Holland Reserve where we had a shed for our equipment.
 At this stage Holland Reserve was only a grand idea in the eye of Bruce Fraser so all home games were played ‘away’.
-(Some will say it has not changed much).

 Shrubs & trees to beautify the picnic area and surrounds of the eventual field were donated by Bruce Pike.

-Every successful project requires a driving force and that person in this team was Gregg Levett.
+Every successful project requires a driving force and that person was Gregg Levett.
 When Gregg came calling, it only meant one thing; there was more work to be done & done it was.